Eswatini

 Summary

-The Kingdom of Eswatini, formerly Swaziland, became independent from Britain in 1968, with the first elections being held in 1972.
-In 1973, King Sobhuza II issued a decree repealing the 1968 Constitution which had established a constitutional monarchy and assumed supreme power vesting all legislative, executive and judicial power in himself.
-The current monarch, King Mswati III, who assumed power in 1986, continues to rule in terms of the 1973 decree.
+Eswatini has no substantive protection for whistleblowers.
+Formerly the Kingdom of Eswatini and formerly Swaziland, the country gained independence from Britain in 1968, with the first elections being held in 1972.
+In 1973, King Sobhuza II issued a decree repealing the 1968 Constitution, which had established a constitutional monarchy, and assumed supreme power, vesting all legislative, executive, and judicial power in himself.
+King Mswati III and Queen Mother Ntfombi assumed power in 1986 and continue to rule in terms of the 1973 decree.

-• there is no separation of powers as in the case of other jurisdictions like South Africa where there are three distinct organs of government-: the executive, legislature and judiciary
+• There is no separation of powers, unlike in other jurisdictions where there are three distinct organs of government;

-• King Mswati III has total legal immunity and total legislative authority in that he has the authority to dissolve parliament
+• King Mswati III has total legal immunity and total legislative authority because he has the authority to unilaterally dissolve parliament;

 • King Mswati III effectively has supreme executive authority and effectively controls the Judiciary.

-Against this background, with freedom of the press restricted and with political opposition parties being banned, it is unlikely that whistleblowers would come forward in such a repressive environment.
+Against this repressive background, with freedom of the press restricted and with political opposition parties being banned, it is unlikely that whistleblowers would come forward.

-Eswatini is a signatory to the United Nations Convention Against Corruption (UNCAC), the Southern African Development Community (SADC) Protocol Against Corruption, as well as being a member of the African Union.
+Eswatini is a signatory to the United Nations Convention Against Corruption (UNCAC), the Southern African Development Community (SADC) Protocol Against Corruption, and is a member of the African Union.

-Currently, Eswatini does not have any whistleblower legislation comparable to the Zambian Public Interest Disclosure Act (Act 4 /2010) or the South African Protected Disclosures Act (Act 26/2000).
-It does have laws which address corruption, fraud and related misconduct; and has enacted other laws designed to counteract the effects of corrupt practices within its public sector institutions.
+Currently, Eswatini does not have any whistleblower protection legislation.
+However, it does have laws which address corruption, fraud, and related misconduct, and has enacted other laws designed to counteract the effects of corrupt practices within public sector institutions.

-The Prevention of Corruption Act no.3 of 2006 was enacted for the following reasons:
+The Prevention of Corruption Act No. 3 of 2006 was enacted to:

-• to provide for other matters incidental to the prevention of corruption.
+• Provide for other matters incidental to the prevention of corruption.

-Under the act, the King of Eswatini is empowered to appoint the Director and members of the Commission who serve at his request for a period of five (5) years.
-The Director of the ACC appoints investigators who are empowered to investigate all reports of improper conduct and corruption; and on the evidence of such refer those matters to the Director of Public Prosecutions for decision on whether to prosecute or not.
-These investigators have the power in terms of section 13 of the act to enter any premises for the purposes of search and seizure of any evidence likely to assist in confirming claims of impropriety and have the power to arrest implicated persons.
-A drawback is the discretion to decline to conduct an investigation if the DPP and the investigative team are of the opinion that the disclosure is “trivial, frivolous, vexatious or not made in good faith’’, in terms of section 10(2) of the Prevention of Corruption Act.
+Under the Disclosures Act, the King of Eswatini is empowered to appoint the Director and members of the Commission who serve at his request for a period of five (5) years.
+The Director of the ACC appoints investigators who are empowered to investigate all reports of improper conduct and corruption and, on the evidence of such, refer those matters to the Director of Public Prosecutions for decision on whether to prosecute.
+Under Section 13, of the Act, these investigators have the power to enter any premises for the purposes of searching and seizing evidence likely to assist in confirming claims of impropriety and to arrest implicated persons.

-Eswatini has also enacted the Swaziland Procurement Act in 2012 which sets a code of conduct for the public procurement sector officials and employees, and incidental thereto, the Swaziland Public Procurement Agency (SPPRA) was established in 2012 to regulate and keep track of public spending and public funds.
+In 2012, Eswatini enacted the Swaziland Procurement Act, which sets a code of conduct for public procurement sector officials and employees.
+As such, the Swaziland Public Procurement Agency (SPPRA) was established in 2012 to regulate and monitor public spending and public funds.

 Secrecy Laws

-The principle of confidentiality and protection of journalistic privilege does not exist in terms of Swazi law.
-The Official Secrets Act prohibits any person who has been entrusted with any information from an official source or government from disclosing such information to the prejudice of Eswatini, and is liable on conviction to payment of a fine or five (5) years imprisonment or both.
-This provision is one of many laws which deters potential whistleblowers and reporters from disclosing and reporting acts of improper conduct and corruption.
+The principle of confidentiality and protection of journalistic privilege does not exist in terms of Eswatini law, with Eswatini and the civil society landscape characterised by continuous and ongoing repression.
+The Official Secrets Act prohibits any person who has been entrusted with any information from an official source or the government from disclosing such information to the prejudice of Eswatini and is liable on conviction to payment of a fine and/or five years imprisonment.
+This provision is one of many laws that can deter potential whistleblowers and reporters from disclosing and reporting acts of improper conduct and corruption.

-A throwback to colonial times is the Cape Libel Act of 1882 which incurs a two year term of imprisonment for defamation on conviction if anyone publishes a defamatory statement or report which intended to “injure the reputation of a person and expose him or her to hatred, ridicule or contempt”.
-Such legislation is often activated to silence critics of government and those close to the king and the royal court.
+Eswatini still applies a law that harks back to the colonial period: the Cape Libel Act of 1882.
+The Act creates a two-year term of imprisonment if convicted of defamation if anyone publishes a defamatory statement or report that is intended to “injure the reputation of a person and expose him or her to hatred, ridicule or contempt.”
+Such legislation is often activated to silence critics of the government and those close to the King and the royal court.

-In some instances, journalists have been accused of high treason for writing articles critical of the king and the monarchy, and the penalty on conviction of this crime is death.
-Under these circumstances most journalists exercise self-censorship as the courts are an extension of the monarch and brook no criticism or opposition to his desires.
+In some instances, journalists have been accused of high treason for writing articles critical of the King and the monarchy, and the penalty on conviction of this crime is death.
+Under these circumstances, most journalists resort to self-censorship as the judiciary is closely aligned with the monarch, and there is a real risk of retaliation, including professional ostracisation.
+In one such case, an independent monthly magazine known for covering socio-political topics reportedly lost advertising revenue from a parastatal after it published criticism of the royal family.

-There are no protections afforded to the media in terms of protection of sources of information and this effectively means that very few, but the most courageous members of the society speak out against unlawful government practices and corruption.
+There are no protections afforded to the media in terms of protection of sources of information.
+This effectively means that only a few of the most courageous members of Eswatini society speak out against unlawful government practices and corruption.

-There are no public cases of whistleblowing in Eswatini on the record.
-Journalists run a gamut of threats ranging from intimidation to assaults, arrest and imprisonment; with some facing the prospect of even being killed in their course of reporting on matters of public interest.
-In April 2020, the editor of the online Swati Newsweek Eugene Dube, was interrogated for seven hours after the paper ran a story deemed to be critical of the Eswatini government’s response to the coronavirus pandemic.
-The police seized laptops, several mobile telephones and notebooks in their enquiry.
+In April 2020, an editor of the online Swati Newsweek, Eugene Dube, was interrogated for seven hours after the paper ran a story deemed to be critical of the Eswatini government’s response to the coronavirus pandemic.
+The police seized laptops, several mobile telephones, and notebooks in their enquiry.

-Swati Newsweek was targeted again for an interview with the leader of a new political party who had advocated for the removal of the king as absolute monarch and replacing him with a multi-party democratic system of government.
-This was labelled as seditious as opposition party politics are banned in Eswatini.
+In the same year, Swati Newsweek was targeted again for an interview with the leader of a new political party who had advocated for the removal of the King as absolute monarch and replacing him with a multi-party democratic system of government.
+This was labelled as seditious since political parties are banned in Eswatini.

-In another matter, Zweli Martin Dlamini, editor of the Swaziland News, reported in February 2020 that he received death threats from the Minister of Information, Princess Sikhanyiso , eldest daughter of King Mswati III after the paper ran a series of articles questioning government policies.
+In another matter, Zweli Martin Dlamini, another editor of the Swaziland News, reported in February 2020 that he received death threats from the Minister of Information, Princess Sikhanyiso, the eldest daughter of King Mswati III, after the paper ran a series of articles questioning government policies.
 He was subsequently arrested for sedition and tortured while in custody.
-Upon his release Zweli Martin Dlamini fled to South Africa for fear of being killed for his reporting on issues of public interest which exposed the rot of corruption in Eswatini.
+Upon his release, Zweli Martin Dlamini fled to South Africa for fear of being killed for his reporting on issues of public interest, which exposed the rot of corruption in Eswatini.

-There is effectively no protection for whistleblowers in Eswatini and no likelihood of any progressive legislation being enacted in the foreseeable future.
+There is then effectively no protection for whistleblowers in Eswatini, and no likelihood of any progressive legislation being enacted in the foreseeable future.

-Eswatini has no whistleblower law nor does it have policies and practices in place to protect such reporters from reprisals from persons accused and exposed by the reporting of the corrupt practices.
-Such legislation must be enacted to encourage greater transparency in both the public sector and in private institutions.
+Eswatini has no whistleblower law, nor does it have policies and practices in place to protect such reporters from reprisals from the individuals being accused and exposed by the reporting of their corrupt practices.
+Such legislation must be enacted to encourage greater transparency in both the public sector and private institutions.

-The Constitution must guarantee equal protection under law, which necessarily means that the monarch must be accountable and as such his legal immunity must be revoked.
-This would free the judiciary to rule on matters without interference from the king and his political assigns and open the public discourse on the destabilising effects of corruption and bribery on Eswatini’s economic, social and political development.
+The Constitution must guarantee equal protection under the law, which necessarily means that the monarch must be accountable and his legal immunity revoked.
+This would free the judiciary to rule on matters without interference from the King and his political appointees. and open up public discourse on the destabilising effects of corruption and bribery on Eswatini’s economic, social, and political development.
+As for accessible reforms, the anti-corruption branch of the local police service must be equipped to receive appropriate disclosures of a serious nature that involve fraud or corruption, with the possibility of a legal advisor’s consultation.

-The ban on opposition parties should be lifted to enhance the right to freedom of expression and association.
-The restrictions on press freedoms would be lifted which would allow for the free flow of information, which has an effect of bringing greater exposure to the Eswatini public of the resources at their disposal in the fight against corruption.
+Additionally, the ban on political parties should be lifted to enhance the right to freedom of expression and association in the country.
+The restrictions on press freedoms should also be lifted, allowing for the free flow of information, which has the effect of bringing greater exposure to the Eswatini public of the resources at their disposal in the fight against corruption.

 Without the political will to enforce the provisions of the law and to adhere to the constitutional objectives, the fight against corruption is lost.